 How to scale ads spend from $30k to $400k within one year with automation strategy

-Our business model is similar to the Dollar Shave Club; we sell subscriptions to get a monthly supply of any luxury or designer perfume every month.
-For $14.95 per month, our customers get a great 0.3 oz fragrance from 450 available products in stock.
+Scentbird business model is similar to the Dollar Shave Club; they sell subscriptions to get a monthly supply of any luxury or designer perfume every month.
+For $14.95 per month, customers get a great 0.3 oz fragrance from 450 available products in stock.

 The start of our growth journey

-I joined the Scentbird team in January 2015.
-At that time, we had just started looking for scalable marketing channels.
-We were fortunate enough to be part of Y Combinator Summer 2015, which meant funding was available to invest and scale, but we needed to make wise investments.
+In January 2015 they had just started looking for scalable marketing channel and were fortunate enough to be part of Y Combinator Summer 2015, which meant funding was available to invest and scale, but they needed to make wise investments.

-Facebook was showing some potential, but we couldn’t spend our budget effectively, while also controlling our Cost Per Acquisition (CPA).
-We were able to spend around $30K USD for our Facebook ad media buy per month.
+Facebook was showing some potential, but they couldn’t spend our budget effectively, while also controlling our Cost Per Acquisition (CPA).
+They were able to spend around $30K USD for our Facebook ad media buy per month.

-One of the first changes we made was to switch from banner to video advertisements.
-After two months, we doubled our sales while reducing CPA.
-Then we discovered the slideshow format.
-Slideshow and video became our main ad content types.
-By June 2016, we had increased our Facebook ad spend to $100K per month.
+One of the first changes they made was to switch from banner to video advertisements.
+After two months, they doubled the sales while reducing CPA.
+Then they discovered the slideshow format.
+Slideshow and video became the main ad content types.
+By June 2016, they had increased our Facebook ad spend to $100K per month.

-- Most of our actions were routine, and we thought we should be able to automate them by setting rules.
+- Most of our actions were routine, and they thought they should be able to automate them by setting rules.

-- As Facebook works pretty unstably, we couldn’t just set up a campaign and then create more new ads in there.
-We had to tweak it constantly.
+- As Facebook works pretty unstably, they couldn’t just set up a campaign and then create more new ads in there.
+They had to tweak it constantly.
 The process was quite time consuming.
 If you’re running dozens of campaigns, it quickly becomes a nightmare.

-The more we spent, the more data we collected during a work day, which meant more decisions to make each day.
+The more they spent, the more data they collected during a work day, which meant more decisions to make each day.
 And that takes time.

 Partnership with Aitarget

-There are many solutions on the market: Nanigans, AdEspresso, Automated, Smartly, Aitarget, etc. We considered and tested automation systems of AdEspresso, Automated, Smartly, and Aitarget.
+There are many solutions on the market: Nanigans, AdEspresso, Automated, Smartly, Aitarget, etc. Scentbird considered and tested automation systems of AdEspresso, Automated, Smartly, and Aitarget.

-We chose to work with Aitarget, because of their solution flexibility: they have more possibilities to set up rules, and they were ready to create some custom tools for us.
-After a month of testing, we’d found the perfect tool that manages our automation routine tasks.
-It allowed us to grow our Facebook Marketing Budget up to $400K USD per month by October 2016, without scaling the team.
+Finally they chose to work with Aitarget, because of their solution flexibility: they have more possibilities to set up rules, and they were ready to create some custom tools for us.
+After a month of testing, they’d found the perfect tool that manages our automation routine tasks.
+It allowed to grow our Facebook Marketing Budget up to $400K USD per month by October 2016, without scaling the team.

-I’m going to be totally transparent, and tell you about our rationale and process for optimization using the Aitarget tool.
-I need to provide a disclaimer: our rule set is not a universal set-up.
-We developed our routine through our own trial and error, constantly testing new ideas, and always analyzing the data.
+Disclaimer: the rule set is not a universal set-up.
+It was developed through trial and error, constantly testing new ideas, and always analyzing the data.

-Every business or advertiser will have to develop it’s own routine, but here I’m providing a basic guide as a strategic starting point.
+Every business or advertiser will have to develop it’s own routine, but here is a basic guide as a strategic starting point.